we-data-ch/blog/content/post/2023-06-26-let-s-contribute/index.md

 ##### The YAML

-At the top of you document you have the YAML of the document which is the header in which you can manage the meta information about your blog post.
+At the top of your document you have the YAML which is the header in which you can manage the meta information about your blog post.
 It looks like that:

 ![In example the one I used for this post](yaml.jpg)

 **Let's break it down!**

-*Note: you don't need to use quotation mark!*
+*Note: you don't need to use quotation marks!*

 - `title`: This field is used for the title of the post or webpage.
 It's typically displayed at the top of the page and used in the browser's title bar.